Sweet Potato Cupcakes, Brown Sugar Cream Cheese Frosting, Candied Pecans

 Beat the egg white in a bowl until frothy; whisk 4 teaspoons water and the vanilla extract into the egg.
 Stir the sugar, cinnamon and salt into the egg mixture.
 Add the chopped pecans, stir to coat completely.
 Spread the pecans onto the baking sheet.
 Bake the pecans, stirring about every 20 minutes, until the coating forms a glaze, about 1 hour.
 Allow to cool on the baking sheet.

-Recipe courtesy Michelle Wilson Brown, Cupcake Wars 2011
+Recipe courtesy of Michelle Wilson Brown, Cupcake Wars 2011